Back to the blog

 What Are the Health Benefits of Vegetables?

-According to the CDC, only 1 in 10 adults is getting the recommended vegetable intake, and the number was even lower for men and young adults.
+According to the CDC, only 1 in 10 adults is getting the recommended vegetable intake, and the number is even lower for men and young adults.
 This figure is shocking when put in perspective.
 Less than 10% of adults in America eat more than 1 cup of vegetables per day, and a healthy diet must include 2-3 cups of vegetables every day.

 Almost 300 million people aren’t getting the abundance of nutrients, vitamins, and minerals that vegetables provide, and that is just in America alone.